 East Riding of Yorkshire County Council Homes

-Children's establishments run (at some time in their history) by East Riding of Yorkshire County Council.
+Composite list of children's establishments run (at some time in their history) by East Riding of Yorkshire County Council.

 - 99 Manor Way / Cayley Road, Anlaby

 - 65-69 Keldgate, Beverley

 - Home for Boys, Eastholme, Frodingham Road, Brandesburton

 - Home for Girls, Westholme, Frodingham Road, Brandesburton

 - Hostel, 117 Cardigan Road, Bridlington

 - The Parker Home Nursery, 21 Marton Road, Bridlington

 - Hartendale House, 27 South Back Lane, Bridlington